 The Unapologetic is a group multi-disciplinary art show focusing on sexual abuse in our community.
 It is a movement empowering women as the truly inspiring survivors they are; giving voice to our daughters, our sisters, our mothers, our friends.
 Unapologetic is a demand for our healing, us reaching our for redemption.
 This is turning the community that sanctifies and protects predators upside down; casting light into the dark corners of our neighborhoods and institutions.
 We are unapologetic, and we are not alone or afraid any longer.

-This show is developed and curated by Mary Gagnon.
+This event and exhibition is developed and curated by Mary Gagnon.
 Supported by DMJStudio.

 Please consider being a part of this inspirational evening and help us raise awareness to this epidemic ending the stigma and shame of sexual abuse.